 When you had no education in the fundamentals – like what healthy, functional relationships look and feel like, that interdependence is the goal, how to feel and express your feelings, how to have boundaries, how to trust your intuition, how to ask for help and receive it, how to communicate effectively, how to care for your body and forward plan for the future – when you had no education in the fundamentals, how were you supposed to build a sound house on top of a shaky foundation?

-How were you supposed to know that you needed to learn what functional boundaries are so you wouldn’t be taken advantage of in relationships through your 20’s and onwards.
+How were you supposed to know that you needed to learn what functional boundaries are.
+So you wouldn’t be taken advantage of in relationships through your 20’s and onwards.

-How could you have known that you might need to spend time alone before falling into a relationship just to escape the home you grew up in.
+How could you have known that you might need to spend time alone before falling into a relationship.
+Just to escape the home you grew up in.

-How on earth were you supposed to know that your eating disorder was a sign that something was wrong and that therapy should have been the top goal; not getting all A’s to prove your worth.
+How on earth were you supposed to know that your eating disorder was a sign that something was wrong.
+And that therapy should have been the top goal; not getting all A’s to prove your worth.

 In what Universe could you have known that what you experienced and witnessed wasn’t normal – some parents show their love in ways that feel good.